 To open an FD in any Post Office, you will have to submit the following documents along with the application form:

-A Proof of Identity such as your PAN, Aadhaar, voter ID, or passport
+Proof of address such as your Aadhaar, passport, driving license, or utility bills

-A Proof of Address such as your Aadhaar, passport, driving license or utility bills
+Proof of identity such as your PAN, Aadhaar, voter ID, or passport

-The 5-year Post Office FD option qualifies for deduction u/s 80C up to an investment amount of ₹1,50,000.
-Aside from this, there are many other Post Office tax-saving schemes too that you can consider for your investment portfolio if you want to reduce your tax burden.
+The 5-year Post Office FD qualifies for deduction u/s 80C up to an investment amount of ₹1.5 Lakhs.
+Aside from this, there are many other Post Office tax-saving schemes that you can consider for your investment portfolio.
 Here is a list of some such plans.

 10% for resident Indian depositors